Vitamin Deficiency Test

 Summary of Biomarkers

 About ten percent of people living in Western countries suffer from a vitamin B12 deficiency.
 This is expected to be increasingly associated with the growing number of people who follow a vegetarian or vegan diet, as vitamin B12 is primarily found in animal products, such as milk, meat, fish and eggs.
 Because your body stores vitamin B12, you often only notice after a few months that you have a possible deficiency.
 If you are deficient in vitamin B12, you can develop a form of anemia with symptoms such as fatigue, shortness of breath, chest pain and a lack of appetite.
 Elderly people with a vitamin B12 deficiency may also have problems with their memory.
-If you want to test specifically for anemia, you can do so with Homed-IQ’s anemia test.
-Adults need 2.8 micrograms of vitamin B12 per day.
+If you want to test specifically for anemia, you can do so with Homed-IQ’s Anemia Blood Test.

 Folic acid is a vitamin that your body cannot make on its own.
 While most people should obtain enough folic acid by eating a varied diet, according to research a substantial fraction of the Western population has a folic acid deficiency.
 Folic acid is mainly found in green vegetables, fruits and whole grains, but also in milk products.
 Common symptoms of folic acid deficiency are a loss of appetite, weight loss and/or fatigue.
 Adults need 300 micrograms of folic acid per day.
 Regardless of diet, pregnant women are advised to take at least 400 micrograms every day.